mazwat/mazwat.github.io/oop-lm.md

 ## Properties

-n this example class ‘player’ we have a variable called ‘health’.
-Conventionally when we want to share the contents of a variable, in the case of classes we can refer to them as fields (click) we would make it public, but there is a better more secure way.
+In this example class ``player`` we have a variable called ``health``.
+Conventionally when we want to share the contents of a variable, in the case of classes we can refer to them as fields we would make it public, but there is a better more secure way.
 ```c#
 public  class  Player
 {